The diameter of weighted random graphs: First passage percolation in

-Note that by Condition \ref{cond-dil}, we have $\beta_n\Delta_n=o(n)$ which implies that both the distributions $\upi^{(n)}$ and $\bpi^{(n)}$ converge to the size-biased distribution $q$ defined in Equation~(\ref{eq:defq}) as $n$ tends to infinity.
+Note that by Condition \ref{cond-dil}, we have $\beta_n\Delta_n=o(n)$ which implies that both the distributions $\upi^{(n)}$ and $\bpi^{(n)}$ converge to the size-biased distribution $q$ defined in equation~(\ref{eq:defq}) as $n$ tends to infinity.

-The following lemma shows that the forward-degree of the $i$-th vertex given the forward-degrees of all the previous vertices is stochastically between two random variables with lower and upper distributions $\bpi^{(n)}$ and $\upi^{(n)}$ defined above, provided that $ i\leq \beta_n$.
-More precisely,
+The following basic lemma, proved in \cite{amdrle-fl}, Lemma~4.1, shows that the forward-degree of the $i$th vertex given the forward-degrees of all the previous vertices is stochastically between two random variables with lower and upper distributions $\bpi^{(n)}$ and $\upi ^{(n)}$ defined above, provided that $ i\leq\beta_n$.
+More precisely:

-\begin{lemma} For a uniformly chosen vertex $a$, we have for all $i \leq \beta_n$,
+\begin{lemma} For a uniformly chosen vertex $a$, we have for all $i \leq\beta_n$,